Eaphan/UPIDet/README.md

 `BiProDet` is released under the [Apache 2.0 license](LICENSE).

 ## Acknowledgement
 Thanks for the OpenPCDet, the implementation of probabilistic object detectors part is mainly based on the pcdet v0.5.2.
+Thanks for haisong's contribution in CamLiFlow, we referred to his repo when writing our code.